Mercyhurst University: History

-Opened in September 2012 is the Center for Academic Engagement, a four-story, 31,000 sqft building that will be set into the rolling hill north of Hammermill Library and feature a skywalk over East Main Drive to connect the two facilities.
-The building, which boasts many green technologies, houses classrooms and lab space for two of Mercyhurst's signature programs—Intelligence Studies and Hospitality Management—as well as the Evelyn Lincoln Institute for Ethics and Society and the Mercyhurst Center for Applied Politics (MCAP).
 On January 25, 2012, Mercyhurst College officially became Mercyhurst University.

+In September 2012, the Center for Academic Engagement opened, a four-story, 31,000 sqft building that is set into a rolling hill north of Hammermill Library and features a skywalk over East Main Drive to connect the two facilities.
+The building, which boasts many green technologies, houses classrooms and lab space for two of Mercyhurst's signature programs — Intelligence Studies and Hospitality Management — as well as the Evelyn Lincoln Institute for Ethics and Society and the Mercyhurst Center for Applied Politics (MCAP).

-The Board of Trustees of Mercyhurst University appointed Michael T. Victor as the 12th president of Mercyhurst University on May 19, 2015.
+On May 19, 2015, the Board of Trustees of Mercyhurst University appointed Michael T. Victor as the 12th president of Mercyhurst University.
 Victor had served as president of Lake Erie College since 2006.
 Victor served as dean of the Walker School of Business at Mercyhurst from 2002 to 2006.
 He took office on August 3, 2015.

-On August 16, 2018, Mercyhurst University opened a $25 million residence hall.
+On August 16, 2018, Mercyhurst University opened a US$25 million residence hall.
 Ryan Hall houses more than 350 student suites.
 It also includes a dining hall, lounge area, convenience store, and a 150-seat banquet hall.

-Sexual assault allegations
+Sexual assault allegations (2004)

-On October 10, 2004, the Erie Times-News published a story stating that former president William Garvey molested grade school boys while serving as a basketball coach at St. John the Baptist Catholic Church in Erie.
-The article further stated that "two current Erie residents told the Erie Times-News that Garvey paid them to have sex with him in the early to mid-1980s, when both men were minors."
-On December 17 the paper reported that Garvey "abruptly announced his retirement Thursday, months before the completion of a college-ordered investigation Garvey had predicted would exonerate him."
+On October 10, 2004, the Erie Times-News published a story stating that former president William Garvey had molested grade school boys while serving as a basketball coach at St. John the Baptist Catholic Church in Erie.
+The article further stated that "two current Erie residents told the Erie Times-News that Garvey paid them to have sex with him in the early to mid-1980s, when both men were minors".

+On December 17, 2004, the paper reported that Garvey "abruptly announced his retirement Thursday, months before the completion of a college-ordered investigation Garvey had predicted would exonerate him".

-Several months after Garvey retired, an investigation conducted by retired Erie County Judge Michael Palmisano, at the instruction of the board of trustees, determined that the allegations against Garvey "appear[ed] to have merit".
-The campus' central park was once named "Garvey Park" in honor of Garvey, but following the allegations was renamed to "Trinity Green".
+A few months after Garvey retired, an investigation conducted by retired Erie County Judge Michael Palmisano, at the instruction of the board of trustees, determined that the allegations against Garvey "appear[ed] to have merit".

+The campus' central park was once named "Garvey Park" in honor of Garvey, but following the allegations, it was renamed to "Trinity Green".